HarshPatel5940/CodeFlick/README.md

 # CodeFlick
 Flick it, share it!
-Open-source PasteBin for the dev community.
+Open-source Gists for the dev community.